Hawthorn’s landmark Avon Court is for sale again.

-The four-storey home, which reportedly, temporarily set a Victorian price record when it sold to Autobahn founder Garry Dumbrell for more than $20 million in 2009, carries hopes of $40 million this time around.
+The four-storey home, which temporarily set a Victorian price record when it traded to Autobahn founder Garry Dumbrell in 2009 for more than $20 million, could sell for twice that this time around.